SmartLoan/smartloan-sml-paper/README.md

 Issues:
 1. need to take into consideration on when the borrower fail to repay the instalment or cheating... etc.
 2. circustances when borrower adopt one dollar salary.
+3. default consequnces how should it be? how to enforce when a system is decentralised?

 Contents will include: